danomatika/ofxLua/README.md

     coolClass.anInt = 10
     coolClass.aString = "hello world"

-See the ofxLuaBindings and the [Luabind](http://www.rasterbar.com/products/luabind/docs.html) documentation for more information.
+See the SWIG interface file in `swig` and the [SWIG and Lua](http://swig.org/Doc1.3/Lua.html) documentation for more information.
+SWIG will handle most genral cases for you, but there are plenty of details to get into if you want greater customization.

-Since binding OF involves many more functions and classes than the example above, the ofxLuaBindings are split up into \*.cpp files which are called by the main ofxLuaBindings.h file in order to cut down on compile times.
-You would only need to do this if you plan to have *alot* of bindings to add (say more than 20 functions or 10 classes, etc).
+If you end up having lots of custom code to bind, it's recommended to create multiple SWIG interface files which are included into a single *.i using the %include command.
+Do not create seaprate files with the same module name, only set the module in the main file as SWIG is designed for 1 module per main interface.

-**Do not** open issues or bug reports if the problem is in writing your own bindings as this is all handled by the Luabind library.
-Be sure to search online for similar errors with "Luabind" as part of your search.
-More likely than not, it's an issue with your bindings and not with ofxLua which merely utilizes Luabind and lightly wraps Lua objects.
+**Do not** open issues or bug reports if the problem is in writing your own bindings as this is all handled by SWIG.
+Be sure to search online for similar errors with "swig" as part of your search.
+More likely than not, it's an issue with your bindings and not with ofxLua.

 Developing
 ----------